-Unnao rape case: Expelled Kuldeep Singh Sengar’s quantum of punishment at 2 pm
+Unnao rape case: Expelled Kuldeep Singh Sengar gets life imprisonment

 New Delhi, Dec 20: A Delhi court will hear the order for the quantum of sentence against expelled BJP MLA Kuldeep Singh Sengar, held guilty by a special court on Monday of raping a minor in 2017.